 On April 9th, 2017, David Dao was physically dragged off a United Airlines flight departing from O’Hare International Airport.
 You’ve no doubt heard about this, but in case you’ve got some catching up to do, you can read about it here: http://nyti.ms/2ok5MOV.

 How did what should have been a relatively calm, albeit unpleasant, incident turn so bad so quickly?
-It’s been heralded as a PR nightmare, and for good reason.
+It’s been heralded as a PR nightmare and for good reason.

-One video (of many) of David Dao being forcibly removed from the plane by security, bloody-nosed and possibly concussed, was viewed 6.8 million times in less than a day.
+One video (of many) of David Dao being forcibly removed from the plane by security, bloody-nosed, and possibly concussed, was viewed 6.8 million times in less than a day.

-While a culmination of things contributed to the ghastly turn of events, the most powerful factor was fear, leading quickly into panic.
+While a culmination of things contributed to the ghastly turn of events, the most powerful factor was fear, leading quickly into a panic.